 1st or upper second class hours degree (lower class honours degrees will be considered under exceptional circumstances ) in the field of biological, biochemical or biomedical sciences.
 Doctors will also be accepted with an MBChB (or equivalent).
+Please check our website for English language requirements.

 Months of entry